 And so it was, a few minutes later, Mr. Stevens was on the bandstand with the rest of the band, ready for the second half of the program.
 First, however, he stepped out in front and spoke to the crowd.
 He identified the guest conductor they’d just seen, told them who he was and listed some of the great orchestras he’d played with before then asking if they’d like to hear him play something for them.
 This was met with a roar of approval, and so Mike stepped up to the microphone.

 “Thank you so much.
 I’m here today as a grandfather, not a performer.
 That was my grandson playing the French horn solo only a few minutes ago.
 He was wonderful, and I’m so very proud of him, just like all you grandfathers in the audience are proud of your grandkids in the band.
 But I’ve been asked to play, and you’ve agreed that you’d like to hear me, so I’ll do so.
 I’ll also make it very short.
 I’m going to play Chopin’s Opus 64, the Minute Waltz.
 Let me explain something.
 The word ‘minute’ wasn’t used to mean the piece should be played in a minute.
 The word has another meaning, of course, when pronounced slightly differently.
-Pronounced as ‘min-oot’, it means ‘small’, and that’s what this is, a small waltz.
+Pronounced as ‘min-yoot’, it means ‘small’, and that’s what this is, a small waltz.
 Chopin didn’t intend the piece to be played in 60 seconds.
 Generally, it’s played by top performers in about a minute and three-quarters.
 But, I like to please audiences, and so I play it really fast.
 Today, I’ll try to play it for you in a minute and a half.
 Believe me, that’s fast.
 The last time I played this piece was six months ago in Vienna, and it took me 93 seconds.
-I haven’t played it since, so we’ll just all have to see how it goes.”
+I haven’t played it since, so I’ll be rusty and, well, let’s just see how it goes.”

 He stepped to the piano, an old upright, sat down, and very conspicuously, looked at his watch.
 Of course, seeing that, the crowd did likewise.
 Then he set in.